 - The Cameo: Appears in Rudolph's ending in Groove on Fight.

-- New Powers as the Plot Demands: Reiji's Gekishouhadouha (his Hadouken) was originally a ball of lightning.
-Since Matrimelee it was a fireball.
+- New Powers as the Plot Demands: Reiji's Gekishouhadouha (his Energy Ball) was originally a ball of lightning.
+Since Matrimelee and onwards it became a fireball.

 - Rapidfire Fisticuffs: He has a kick variation, which looks like a Shout-Out of Chun-li's Hyakuretsukyaku.